cerichs/Bsc_Thesis_Instance_segmentation/README.md

 python segment/predict.py --weights /PATH/TO/BEST/WEIGHT/best.pt --img 256 --conf 0.45 --source /PATH/TO/FOLDER/WITH/IMAGES/TO/PREDICT --hide-label --hide-conf --line-thickness 1
 ```

-Running the HSI training will command with errors as it is unable to plot HSI data, this does not affect the training and can be ignored.
+Running the HSI training will give errors as it is unable to plot HSI data, this does not affect the training and can be ignored.

 ## <div align="center">Convert COCO to YOLO</div>
 The convert a .json file in COCO format, we recommend using the script by Ultralytics, which has been modified to fit our classes.
 Can be accesed [Here](https://github.com/cerichs/Bsc_Thesis_Instance_segmentation/blob/optimize/YOLO/JSON2YOLO-master/general_json2yolo.py).